-Is inflation too much money chasing too few goods?

 2. Fact: All money is debt and all financial debt is money.
 In addition to being state-sponsored, legal tender, there are four criteria for modern money:

-The above criteria describe many forms of money including currency, bank accounts, T-securities, corporate bonds, and money markets.
-There is no form of money that is not debt.
-A growing economy requires a growing supply of debt/money.
+The above criteria describe many forms of money, including currency, bank accounts, T-securities, corporate bonds, and money markets.
+All forms of money are debt, and a growing economy requires a growing supply of debt/money.

 2.a.
 Fact: Federal “deficit” is a statement of the net amount of money the federal government has created in one year.